pillowlab/multilinearRegression/README.md

 -----

-This repository contains code for least squares and ridge regression problems where all or part of the regression weights are parametrized bilinearly or trilinearly.
+This repository contains code for least squares and ridge regression problems where the regression weights are parametrized bilinearly or trilinearly.
 Formally, bilinear regression solves the problem:

 $\hat w = \arg \min_{\vec w} || \vec Y - X \vec w||^2_2 + \lambda ||\vec w||^2_2$,